Regional Sustainable Technologies

 and Practices in Northern Spain

-The course will introduce students to sustainable technologies and practices in northern Spain through classroom instruction and by visiting sites, including wind and solar farms, bio-mass conversion facilities and a desalination plant.
+This four week program will introduce students to sustainable technologies and practices in northern Spain through classroom instruction and by visiting sites, including wind and solar farms, bio-mass conversion facilities and a desalination plant.
 Students will understand the economic, environment and societal impacts of these technologies.

 The program will consist of lectures on Monday through Thursday (5 hours / day) and plant visits on Fridays.

 The first two weeks of the program focus on renewable energy.
 This will start with a general introduction to sustainability and will be followed coverage of renewable energy technologies including solar, wind and biofuels.
 The second half of the course will focus on water and infrastructure and include desalination, water treatment, building efficiency, and transportation.
 Plant trips will include a solar/wind farms, a biomass conversion facility, a desalination plant and a wastewater treatment plant.